-One situation that unfortunately happens is when you have a visionary CEO and he has a solid partner running product that is very strong at execution, but the founder eventually leaves and now the company has a problem because nobody is there to provide the vision for the future.
+One situation that unfortunately happens is when you have a visionary CEO and she has a solid partner running product that is very strong at execution, but the founder eventually leaves and now the company has a problem because nobody is there to provide the vision for the future.
 It’s generally not something a VP Product can easily turn on and off, and even if they can, the rest of the company may not be willing to consider the product leader in this new light.
 This is why I generally prefer when the founders stay on at the company, even if they decide they want to bring in someone else as the CEO.

 No matter where the vision comes from, all the great vision in the world doesn’t mean much if you can’t get the product idea from concept to live to site.
-You need a product leader that knows how to get things done and has absolutely proven his ability to do so.
+You need a product leader that knows how to get things done and has absolutely proven her ability to do so.

 There are many aspects that contribute to a team’s ability to execute consistently, rapidly, and effectively.
 The person certainly should be expert on modern forms of product planning, customer discovery, product discovery, and product development process, but execution also means that they know how to work effectively as part of your size organization.

 The bigger the organization, the more critical that the person has proven strong skills especially in stakeholder management and internal evangelism.
 The product leader must be able to inspire and motivate the company and get everyone moving in the same direction.

 Good product organizations have a strong team, a solid vision and can consistently execute.
 A great product organization adds the dimension of a strong product culture.